thijsjanzen/treestats/README.md

   - Rogers J
   - Average Leaf Depth
   - I balance index
+  - Laplacian spectrum properties

 ## Rcpp
-For some of these statistics, and some additional functions, the package provides Rcpp versions that are much, much faster than their R sister functions.
-These statistics are:
+For all of these statistics, the package provides Rcpp versions that are much, much faster than their R sister functions.
+Furthermore, some additional functions have been improved as well:
-  - Aldous Beta
-  - Sackin index
-  - Colless index
-  - nLTT
-  - Gamma
-  - Phylogenetic Diversity
-  - RPANDA::spectR
   - ape::branching.times
   - DDD::phylo2L
   - DDD::L2phylo

-treestats is usually much faster than existing R equivalents.

 ![treestats_speed4](https://user-images.githubusercontent.com/19486664/154710093-eb596fdd-658d-437c-8249-fb2dfefb13d0.png)